 Over time, this type of informative and niche content appears in the search results — because Google wants to provide searchers with great content that also matches their search intent.

 As more people find it and click through to read it, the content generates leads — which are easily tracked in Google Analytics.
+But lead volume, which we track for all customers, doesn’t increase by 4x simply due to blog content.

 “Email marketing needs to be a part of your marketing mix because it’s still widely used and because of its low cost.”